aimms/user-guide/miscellaneous/user-interface-language-components/interfacing-with-the-user-interface.rst

 .. warning::

   The AIMMS WinUI is deprecated, and thus Page functions as well.
 Please refer to :doc:`deprecation-table`.
-  You may use the :doc:`webui/index` instead, and the :doc:`webui/library`.
+  You may use the :doc:`webui/index` instead, and `WebUI Public Pages Support Declarations <https://documentation.aimms.com/webui/library.html#id1>`_

+..  the :doc:`webui/library`.

 .. rubric:: Model page control
    :name: page-function